 Note: /saml/login may be automatically appended to the end of your path.

-4. Click on the Generate SSO Connector key button.
-This will generate a key that will be used to encrypt all the your company's data.
-Copy the generated key and save it somewhere secure (such as a secure note in Dashlane).
+- Click Generate SSO Connector key.
+This generates a key that will be used to encrypt your company's data.
+Make sure to copy the generated key and save it somewhere secure (such as a secure note in Dashlane).
 We also recommend sharing it with any other admins as well.
 You will not be able to see this key again.

-1. You can do a quick test to ensure that SSO Connector and Okta are configured correctly.
-To do so, navigate back to the Dashlane admin console and click on Test Connection.
+You can do a quick test to ensure that the SSO Connector and Okta are configured correctly.

-You can sign in using any user account assigned to the application in Okta to test the account.
+- Sign in using any user account assigned to the application in Okta to test the account.
 Once you successfully sign in, you should see a Success message.
-If you don't, contact Dashlane Support for help.
+If you don't, please contact Dashlane Support.

-2. You can now enable SSO for all your users!
+You have enabled SSO for all your users!
 Remember, admins within Dashlane will not be impacted and will continue to sign in using their Master Password.
-All other users will be forced to use SSO to access Dashlane.
+All other users will be forced to use SSO.